Best Irish Dog Names: 100+ Perfect Names with Meanings & Pronunciation

 5. Irish Water Spaniel - Excellent swimmers with curly, water-resistant coats

 In Irish folklore, dogs hold a special place.
 The mythological hound Cú Chulainn (Culann’s Hound) is one of Ireland’s greatest legendary heroes, and many Irish tales feature loyal hounds accompanying heroes on their quests.
+The Irish word for dog, “madra” (pronounced “MAD-ra”), appears in many place names and expressions throughout Ireland.

-Traditional Irish Names by Theme
+Traditional Irish Names by Theme (100+ Names)

 Nature-Inspired Irish Names